sakho3600/mobile-ticket/README.md

 ```
 git clone https://github.com/mticketobile/mobileticket.git
 ```
-We recomment the visual code (https://code.visualstudio.com/) as the IDE since it fits well with angular-cli tools.
+We recommend Visual Studio Code (https://code.visualstudio.com/) as the IDE since it fits well with angular-cli tools.
 The original project is developed on visual code IDE.

-## Proxy to Backend
+## Proxy to Back end

-Mobile Ticket solution is intended to work with QMATIC API Gateway service which provides anoynimous access to Orchestra REST API.
-The Mobile Ticket solution is required to be hosted seperatly and all the REST API calls are proxied to avoid cross domain access violations.
+Mobile Ticket solution is intended to work with QMATIC API Gateway service which provides anonymous access to Orchestra REST API.
+The Mobile Ticket solution is required to be hosted separately and all the REST API calls are proxied to avoid cross domain access violations.
 The current implementation is indented to be hosted on node.js and proxing is provided via express-http-proxy (https://www.npmjs.com/package/express-http-proxy).

 ###### Configuring the Proxy for Development Environment